Crackers butterfly males are known to make a "crackling" sound as they dart out at passing insects and people.

 Adult butterflies dine on tree sap and rotting fruit.

-Crackers range from Argentina north through tropical America to Mexico, with some straying as far north as the Rio Grande Valley of south Texas.
+Crackers range from Argentina north through Central America to Mexico, with some straying as far north as the Rio Grande Valley of south Texas.

 Cracker butterflies populations appear to be globally secure.